Inakintriago/Insta-Cart-Project/README.md

 # 🛒 Insta-Cart

-## 📝 Contexto
+## 📝 Context
-Instacart es una plataforma de entregas de comestibles que permite a los clientes hacer pedidos en línea y recibirlos en su domicilio, de forma similar a servicios como Uber Eats o Door Dash.
+Instacart is a grocery delivery platform that allows customers to place orders online and have them delivered to their homes, similar to services like Uber Eats or Door Dash.
-Este proyecto tiene como objetivo analizar un conjunto de datos reducido y modificado de Instacart, conservando la distribución de los datos originales, para comprender mejor los patrones de compra de los clientes.
+The goal of this project is to analyze a reduced and modified dataset from Instacart, preserving the distribution of the original data, to better understand customer purchasing patterns.

-## 🛠️ Herramientas Utilizadas
+## 🛠️ Tools Used
-- **Python**: Análisis de datos y preprocesamiento.
+- **Python**: Data analysis and preprocessing.
-- **Pandas** y **NumPy**: Manipulación y limpieza de datos.
+- **Pandas** and **NumPy**: Data manipulation and cleaning.
-- **Matplotlib** y **Seaborn**: Visualización de datos.
+- **Matplotlib** and **Seaborn**: Data visualization.
-- **Jupyter Notebook**: Documentación del flujo de trabajo.
+- **Jupyter Notebook**: Documenting the workflow.

-## 📈 Análisis de Resultados
+## 📈 Results Analysis
-El proyecto se desarrolló en tres pasos principales:
+The project was developed in three main steps:
-1. **Descripción de los datos**: Se revisó la estructura y contenido de cinco archivos (`instacart_orders.csv`, `products.csv`, `order_products.csv`, `aisles.csv`, `departments.csv`), identificando claves primarias y relaciones entre tablas.
+1. **Data Description**: The structure and content of five files (`instacart_orders.csv`, `products.csv`, `order_products.csv`, `aisles.csv`, `departments.csv`) were reviewed, identifying primary keys and relationships between tables.

-2. **Preprocesamiento de los datos**:
+2. **Data Preprocessing**:
-   - Se eliminaron duplicados y se gestionaron valores ausentes.
+   - Duplicates were removed and missing values were handled.
-   - Se integraron las tablas para un análisis consolidado de pedidos, productos, pasillos y departamentos.
+   - Tables were integrated for consolidated analysis of orders, products, aisles, and departments.

-3. **Análisis de los datos**:
+3. **Data Analysis**:
-   - Se generaron gráficos y tablas para visualizar:
+   - Graphs and tables were generated to visualize:
-     - Productos más populares.
+     - Most popular products.
-     - Tiempos y frecuencias de compra (por día de la semana y hora del día).
+     - Purchase times and frequencies (by day of the week and time of day).
-     - Patrones de reordenamiento de productos.
+     - Product reorder patterns.

-## 📋 Conclusiones
+## 📋 Conclusions
-- La limpieza de los datos fue crucial para garantizar análisis confiables y significativos.
+- Data cleaning was crucial to ensure reliable and meaningful analysis.
-- Se identificaron los productos con mayor demanda y los patrones de reordenamiento, proporcionando insights valiosos sobre la fidelidad de los clientes y sus preferencias de compra.
+- The most in-demand products and reorder patterns were identified, providing valuable insights into customer loyalty and purchasing preferences.
-- Los resultados permiten a la empresa comprender mejor el comportamiento de sus usuarios y optimizar sus estrategias de inventario y marketing.
+- The results help the company better understand user behavior and optimize inventory and marketing strategies.